jeffpar/lonedissent/_posts/2018-12-21-building-data-files.md

 but again, lots of work is required to turn all those HTML tables into something your code can ingest.

-So, we made [codes.json](/sources/scdb/codes.json).
-Then we wrote a script that reads every field of every record of [decisions.csv](/sources/scdb/decisions.csv) and verifies that every value exists in [codes.json](/sources/scdb/codes.json).
+So, we built a collection [SCDB Types](/sources/scdb/types.json).
+Then we wrote a script that reads every field of every record of [CSV files](/sources/scdb/decisions.csv) and verifies that every value exists in the [Types](/sources/scdb/types.json) collection.

 The script revealed the following discrepancies: